 As you weigh your options, know that Rescue Alert offers fewer devices at a higher price point than other brands.
-But what they lack in selection, they make up for with excellent hardware and dependable monitoring.
-So depending on your needs, this brand might be a great fit.
+But what they lack in selection, they make up for with quality hardware and dependable monitoring.
+So depending on your needs, this brand might be a good fit.
 Let’s dive in to see if Rescue Alert makes sense for you.

 The best features of the Rescue Alert system:

 Medical alert companies take two different approaches when it comes to covering the cost of the equipment itself (as opposed to service fees).
 Some rent the equipment, wrapping the cost into the monthly fees.
 Customers then return the equipment when they cancel their service.
 Other companies sell the equipment at the front end, and customers keep the equipment even after ending service.
 This tends to be the case with higher quality equipment that add functions that move beyond just safety, such as smartwatches.

 Rescue Alert is unique.
 It offers you the choice of buying the at-home equipment, which results in lower monthly fees, or renting the equipment.
 Note that Rescue Alert offers only equipment rental for its on-the-go system.

 Let’s start with the basic monthly cost (assuming that the equipment is rented) for Rescue Alert’s three medical alert systems.
 Take a look at the pricing snapshot below.

 |MXD||At-Home Landline||$32.95 per month|